Gabrielle Brooks

-Gabrielle Brooks is a multidisciplinary artist.
-Working across photography, sculpture, video, and text, her practice investigates the politics of the everyday- using overlooked materials and familiar objects to explore care, labour, gender, and cultural memory.
-Recent projects examine the traces left on domestic packaging, the visual language of food, and the slippages between image, body, and consumption.
+Gabrielle Brooks is a multidisciplinary artist and educator working across photography, installation, performance, video, sculpture, and text.
+Her practice investigates the politics of the everyday, using overlooked materials and familiar objects to explore care, labour, gender, and cultural memory.
+Through processes of repetition, cataloguing, and close attention, her work examines how meaning accumulates through use, consumption, and daily acts of maintenance.

 Selected Work & Activities